Virendra Kumar Khatik

 He was also the chairperson of the Standing Committee on Labour and a Member of the General Purpose Committee.
 He was chosen as the Pro-tem speaker of the 17th Lok Sabha in June 2019.

 Personal life

-Khatik was born in Sagar, Madhya Pradesh on 27 February 1954.
-From fifth standard onwards, he studied at sagar and did his higher studies at Dr. Hari Singh Gour University, from where he did his PhD in 2007.
+Khatik was born in Sagar, Madhya Pradesh on 27 February 1954 to Amar Singh and Sumat Rani.
+From fifth standard onwards, he studied at Sagar and did his higher studies at Dr. Hari Singh Gour University, from where he did his MA (Economics), followed by PhD (Child Labour) in 2007.

-He is married to Kamal Khatik with whom he has a son and a daughter.
+He married Kamal Khatik on 21 February 1987, with whom he has a son and three daughters.
 Former cabinet minister Gauri Shankar Shejwar is his brother-in-law.

 Political career

 In the 11th, 12th, 13th, and 14th Lok Sabha, he represented the Sagar constituency of Madhya Pradesh between 1996 and 2009.
 In the 15th, 16th, and 17th Lok Sabha, he represented the Tikamgarh constituency of Madhya Pradesh.
 He held different posts in Rashtriya Swayamsevak Sangh (RSS), Akhil Bharatiya Vidyarthi Parishad (ABVP), and the political party Bharatiya Janata Party (BJP).

 He became Minister of Social Justice and Empowerment in Second Modi ministry when cabinet overhaul happened.